 This dog food is billed as providing complete nutrition for adult pups and even includes an optimal content of omega fatty acids for shiny hair.

-It also proudly boasts that it is made of the finest ingredients.
+The brand also boasts that it is made of the finest ingredients.
 Looking closely at the label, however, we see a different story.

 The first ingredient of the meal is ground whole grain corn.
 The third ingredient is also corn (but this time it’s called corn gluten meal) while the fifth is soybean meal.